Bowl Me Over

 Do you need pectin to make jam?

-No, you can make jam without pectin.
-Pectin does not preserve jam, but assists in the “jelling” process.
+Yes, pectin is required to make jam.
+However not all fruit needs added pectin.
+Pectin does not preserve jam, but assists in the jelling process.

 How can I thicken jam without pectin?